-“It was a great privilege to have been able to photograph so many Singaporeans who have, in ways big and small, contributed to the identity of the nation. there were many occasions during the course of shooting where I took pause to listen to their life stories. very often, I felt enriched simply by being a part of that moment as a listener.”
+“It was a great privilege to have been able to photograph so many Singaporeans who have, in ways big and small, contributed to the identity of the nation.
+There were many occasions during the course of shooting where I took pause to listen to their life stories.
+Very often, I felt enriched simply by being a part of that moment as a listener.”

-and veined.
+I have always wished my hands were less bony and veined.
 But then again, if they were not so, my hands would not remind me of my grandmother’s.
 In the morning, her hands would be busy combing her hair, tying it into a neat bun finished with her jade and gold hairpins.
 In the afternoon, those same hands would be busy playing mahjong, and in the evening, tending the garden.
 Domestic chores aside, these were the daily activities of my grandmother in her twilight years.
 My grandmother’s hands, from what I can remember, were always busy; even when relaxing her right hand would be holding a cigarette or the television remote control.
 My paternal grandparents were the first generation in my family to leave China for Southeast Asia.

 At the recent Singapore Memory project exhibition “Hands: Gift of a Generation” held at the National Library Building (7 Aug to 13 Oct 2013), the memories of Singaporeans who lived through the country’s nation-building years were showcased.
 Evocative photographic images of their hands were used to represent the memories of their life’s work.
 Using hands as the visual imagery seemed appropriate given that we shape the world with our bodies — particularly our hands.
 The portraits of the hands — a selection of which are showcased in this photo essay — were taken by award-winning Singaporean photographer, Sean Lee, whose works have been showcased in local and international exhibitions.

-If you missed “Hands: Gift of a Generation” at the national Library, you can catch a modified — but no less interesting — version of the exhibition at the woodlands regional Library in April 2014.
+If you missed “Hands: Gift of a Generation” at the National Library, you can catch a modified — but no less interesting — version of the exhibition at the Woodlands Regional Library in April 2014.
 The “Hands” experience there will be adapted to flow naturally with the library spaces used by patrons.